NBCLab/NBCLab.github.io/projects/_posts/2023_11_dietary_intervention_microbiome_modulation.md

 grant:
 grant_url:
 image: /assets/images/projects/2016-09-25-abcd.png
-tagline: 'How can the microbiome be modulated to improve human health?'
+tagline: How can the microbiome be modulated to improve human health?
 tags: [fmri]

 # Data and code